Breast Milk Production: How Does Breastfeeding Work? – BabyBuddha Products

 A Good Latch: What To Look For

-The correct latch can be a game changer for feeding times and any discomfort you feel while nursing.
+“A good latch helps babies get enough milk and ensures the nursing parent does not experience pain with breastfeeding.
+It keeps them from accidentally hurting their moms,” notes Lima.
 You may think that your baby is latched correctly as long as they are getting milk, but this is not always the case.

 Here are a few things that you can look for in a good latch:

-• The head is turned straight towards the breast, and the chest rests against your stomach
+- The baby is facing straight towards the breast, and their chest rests against your stomach

 An incorrect latch usually causes discomfort for the nursing mother.
 If you notice your baby latched incorrectly, remove them from your breast and try again.

-If your baby has a consistent habit of latching incorrectly, you may want to reach out to your healthcare provider and have your baby checked for tongue-tie.
+If your baby has a consistent habit of latching incorrectly, you may want to reach out to your lactation consultant for support.

 Remember To Ask for Support